How to Use Kitchen Pendant Lighting for a Beautifully Lit Space

 If you need overall light, space pendants evenly throughout the room or over the work area.
-A general rule: The larger the area you want to light, the bigger the pendant light should be.
-A small pendant light is effective over a sink or desk area.
 Cluster small pendants or choose a pendant with three or more lights over a dining room table or kitchen island.
+In general, the larger the area you want to light, the bigger the pendant light should be.
+A small pendant light is effective over a sink or desk area, but you'll need a larger fixture (or a series of pendants) over an island.

 While the decorative options for pendant fixtures are vast, installation is also a key factor to consider for kitchen pendant lighting.
 As a general rule, pendants should hang 12-20 inches below an 8-foot ceiling.
 For each additional foot of ceiling height, add 3 inches.
-For example, for a 9-foot ceiling, the pendant should hang 15-23 inches below.
+For example, in kitchens with a 9-foot ceiling, the pendant should hang 15-23 inches below.

-- The pendant height can also be measured up from the surface below the light.
+The pendant height can also be measured up from the surface below the light.
 For the most practical height for tasking lighting, provide a 30- to 36-inch clearance above tables and countertops.
 Additionally, consider sightlines and adjust the chain length as needed.
 Pendants should hang over work surfaces at a height that doesn't block views across the kitchen.